josemanuel22/ISL/docs/src/example.md

-To make simple use, once the package is installed, just run the examples.
+To make simple use, once the package is installed, just run the examples in `examples/` directory.

 # Learning 1-D distributions